erictuanle/CrossBlock_FlashGame/README.md

 ## CrossBlock_FlashGame
-This repository offers an implementation of the FlashGame Crossblock in Jav
+This repository offers an implementation of the FlashGame Crossblock in Java

 # Game commands
 <img src="https://raw.githubusercontent.com/erictuanle/CrossBlock_FlashGame/master/Images/Crossblock_Game.png" width=45% height=100%>
 Mouse Left button: Maintain the left button while drawing your line.
 Release the button to draw you line.

 R: Reload the level

 ESC: Back to main menu

 # Editor commands